baoshan/fuzzy_date/README.md

     * ?
 1791
     * ?
 January 1791

-+ Flag Bit B: Accuracy
++ Flag Bit B: Accuracy.

   - `1`: the date is accurate
   - `0`: the date is approximate, e.g.: